omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

 ## Description

-This software is designed to simulate synthetic seismic reflection and refraction phenomena based on user-provided seismic acquisition parameters and terrain model parameters.
+This software is a base version designed to simulate synthetic seismic reflection and refraction phenomena based on user-provided seismic acquisition and terrain model parameters.
+Please note that this is not a finished product and may be subject to further development and improvements.

+This page serves to share the progress of the journey towards making this project a reality and to collect suggestions from everyone interested in contributing to its development.

 #### Features